gisgiselle/Cryptology/BlockChain Project/howto.md

     This configuration tells lite-server to expose all the files in the [src](src/) and [build](build/contracts) directories to the root of the web server.
     We also create the alias `vendor` so that any file in the [Node Modules Directory](node_modules/) appear in the vendor route.

+    This is the code for the BS-Config.
+Here we have an object with directions to the base directories which include both src and contracts.
+    We also added a vendor from our node modules which is one of the dependencies that is needed to run the project.

+    {
+        "server": {
+          "baseDir": [
+            "./src",
+            "./build/contracts"
+          ],
+          "routes": {
+            "/vendor": "./node_modules"
+          }
+        }
+      }